digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_1.md

 # External libraries <a id="libraries"></a>

-after 2-3 minutes: write BibtexParser on the blackboard
+After 2-3 minutes: write BibtexParser on the blackboard

 {: .warning }
 > **Important: bibtexparser version has changed**